-Many graduate employers now use video interviews.
+Many graduate employers already used video interviews before the coronavirus, but plenty more have since joined them.
 Candidates sometimes find these challenging but, on the plus side, you can fit them in at a time that is convenient for you.
-Assessment centres, which used to last a whole day, are also getting shorter.

-Whether it’s a video interview, phone interview or face to face, chances are the employer will use competency-based questions.
+A good way to prepare for both video interviews and virtual assessment centres is to think about what questions you might be asked.
+Chances are the employer will use competency-based questions.
 These involve asking for examples of a particular skill or competency.